Halocrea/halocrea-stream-overlay/README.md

 ```

 If you're running this locally, you must keep that terminal open to keep the webapp alive.
-Also (if you're running it locally), you'll have access to it through your web browser at http://localhost:3000 by default.
+Also (if you're running it locally), you'll have access to it through your web browser at http://localhost:3000 by default, where you will be guided to do everything else!

+**Note:** If you're not sure about it, the overlay works as Web Browser Source in OBS.
+In the webapp, in the admin panel, you will see `📋 Copy source URL` to get the URL you need.
+Make sure you set those sources with:
+  - **width:** 1920
+  - **height:** 1080

 ---
 ## 4. (Optionnal) Updating the project <a name="update"></a>